visual2103/visual2103/README.md

-<h3 align="justify">My name is Alina , Innovative and driven Computer Engineering student pursuing a Bachelor's degree.
+<h3 align="justify">My name is Alina , innovative and driven Computer Engineering student pursuing a Bachelor's degree.
 Proficient in programming languages such as C/C++, Java, and Python.
 Proven ability to work effectively in a team and independently, with a strong attention to detail .</h3>

 - 👀 I’m currently working on **a project based on advanced computer vision using Python .**